Heroes' Square (Budapest): Statues of the left colonnade of the Millennium Monument

-Statues of the right colonnade
+Statues of the right colonnade of the Millennium Monument

 At the inner (right) end of the right colonnade is a female figure in a chariot holding a palm frond representing Peace.
 At the outer (left) end of the right colonnade is a double statue of a man holding a small golden statue and a woman with a palm frond, representing Knowledge and Glory.